Ministry of Defence, Singapore Singapore Government

 • the accuracy of quotations and their correct attribution

-• the accuracy of endnotes and bibliographic listings
+• the accuracy of the citations listed

 • the legal right to publish any material submitted